\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Results and discussions

 \subsection{A 2D material: (Spin) LPGE of monolayer WS$_{2}$}

 Besides graphene, transition metal dichalcogenides (TMDs) are another important class of 2D materials.
-Optical (spin-)current generation is critical to the TMD-based electronic and spintronic applications and has been extensively studied experimentally and theoretically.\cite{buscema2015photocurrent,eginligil2015dichroic,xie2016manipulating,wang2017first,xu2021pure}
+Optical (spin-)current generation is critical to the TMD-based electronic and spintronic applications and has been extensively studied experimentally and theoretically.\citep{buscema2015photocurrent,eginligil2015dichroic,xie2016manipulating,wang2017first,xu2021pure}

 Here we study both LPGE and spin LPGE (SLPGE) of monolayer 2H WS$_{2}$.
 As shown in Fig. \ref{fig:ws2}(b), a high-quality Wannierization is achieved, which ensures the accuracy of our \textit{ab initio} simulations.
-We first investigate the effects of SOC on LPGE susceptibilities.
-From Fig. \ref{fig:ws2}(c), our calculated LPGE spectrum is in good agreement with previous theoretical results\cite{wang2017first} and the SOC effects are found significant.
+We first investigate the effects of SOC on LPGE coefficients.
+From Fig. \ref{fig:ws2}(c), our calculated LPGE spectrum is in agreement with previous theoretical results\citep{wang2017first} and the SOC effects are found significant.
 Most importantly, the first peak near $\omega=E_{g}$ of the LPGE spectrum without SOC is splitted to two by SOC (labeled as ``V1'' and ``V2'' in Fig. \ref{fig:ws2}(c)), and the splitting of two peaks is close to the SOC band splitting between two highest valence bands at ${\bf K}$, $\sim$0.43 eV.

-Therefore, we include SOC in further \textit{ab initio} simulations of LPGE and SLPGE susceptibilities of monolayer WS$_{2}$, shown in Fig. \ref{fig:ws2}(d) and (e).
+Therefore, we include SOC in further \textit{ab initio} simulations of LPGE and SLPGE coefficients of monolayer WS$_{2}$, shown in Fig. \ref{fig:ws2}(d) and (e).
 Note that spin current is only present when SOC is turned on.
 We find that charge and spin currents are perpendicular to each other - charge current is along $y$ direction while spin current is along $x$ direction under linearly polarized light.
 This means a pure spin current (along $x$ direction) is generated by SLPGE.
-This phenomenon is due to the different selection rule on charge and spin currents in the presence of in-plane mirror symmetry $\mathcal{M}_{x}$: $k_{x}\rightarrow-k_{x}$ for nonmagnetic 2D TMDs.\cite{xu2021pure}
+This phenomenon is due to the different selection rules on charge and spin currents in the presence of the in-plane mirror symmetry $\mathcal{M}_{x}$: $k_{x}\rightarrow-k_{x}$, which leads to the absence of $\eta_{xx}^{cx}$, $\eta_{yy}^{cx}$, $\eta_{xx}^{s_{z}y}$ and $\eta_{yy}^{s_{z}y}$.\citep{xu2021pure}

+Additionally, in Fig. \ref{fig:ws2}(d), we compare LPGE coefficients, which is fully determined by the shift current for undoped WS$_{2}$, calculated by both our and the conventional methods with the same computational setups.
+It is found that two methods predict identical results.
+Different from GaAs, we find that theoretical results are almost independent of $\Gamma^{\left(2\right)}$ and $t^{\mathrm{deg}}$, indicating that the degeneracy errors are negligible for WS$_{2}$.